Oryza sativa: Etymology

-The generic name Oryza is a classical Latin word for rice, while the specific epithet sativa means "cultivated".
+The generic name Oryza is derived from the Ancient Greek word for rice, while the specific epithet sativa means "cultivated".

 Genetics

 SPL14/LOC4345998 is a gene that regulates the overall architecture/growth habit of the plant.
 Some of its epialleles increase rice yield.
 An accurate and usable simple sequence repeat marker set was developed and used to generate a high-density map.
 A multiplex high-throughput marker assisted selection system has been developed but as with other crop HTMAS systems has proven difficult to customize, costly (both directly and for the equipment), and inflexible.
 Other molecular breeding tools have produced rice blast resistant cultivars.
 DNA microarray has been used to advance understanding of hybrid vigor in rice, QTL sequencing has been used to elucidate seedling vigor, and genome wide association study (GWAS) by whole genome sequencing (WGS) has been used to investigate various agronomic traits.

 In total, 641 copy number variations are known.
 Exome capture often reveals new single nucleotide polymorphisms in rice, due to its large genome and high degree of DNA repetition.

 Resistance to the rice blast fungus Magnaporthe grisea is provided by various resistance genes including Pi1, Pi54, and Pita.
 O. sativa uses the plant hormones abscisic acid and salicylic acid to regulate immune responses.
 Salicylic acid broadly stimulates, and abscisic acid suppresses, immunity to M. grisea; success depends on the balance between their levels.

 O. sativa has a large number of insect resistance genes specifically for the brown planthopper.
 As of 2022, 15 R genes have been cloned and characterized.

+Several O. sativa accessions also contain genetic adaptations to flooding.
+The Submergence 1 (Sub1) locus on chromosome 9 includes Sub1A, an ethylene-response-factor-like gene; the tolerance-specific Sub1A-1 allele is a major determinant of survival under complete submergence.
+In deepwater rice, the ethylene-response-factor genes SNORKEL1 and SNORKEL2 promote rapid internode elongation, allowing plants to adapt to rising floodwater.